What are Advanced Persistent Threats (APTs)?

 • Timely Updates: Establishing a robust patch management process to promptly apply security patches and updates to operating systems, applications, and network infrastructure.
 Unpatched vulnerabilities are a common entry point for APTs.

-• Vulnerability Scanning: Regularly conducting vulnerability assessments and penetration testing to identify and address potential weaknesses that could be exploited by APT actors.
+• Vulnerability Scanning: Conduct regular assessments and penetration testing to identify and address potential weaknesses that could be exploited by attackers.

 Incident Response

-• Comprehensive Plan: Develop a comprehensive incident response plan that outlines procedures for detecting, containing, and mitigating APT attacks when they occur.
-The plan should include roles and responsibilities, communication protocols, and steps for evidence preservation.
+• Comprehensive Plan: Develop a detailed incident response plan that outlines procedures for detecting, containing, and mitigating these types of attacks when they occur.
+The plan should include roles and responsibilities, communication protocols, and steps for preserving evidence.

 • Tabletop Exercises: Conducting tabletop exercises and simulations to test the effectiveness of the incident response plan and train incident response teams.